 Remarketing is a marketing strategy that targets people who have visited your website.
 You can reach out and reconnect to previous visitors through ads on Facebook, as they browse the web, or on mobile platforms.

-Social listening is a brand monitoring what’s being said about its products or services in order to meet customers’ issues head on.
+Social listening is a brand monitoring digital marketing term that helps businesses understand what’s being said about its products or services in order to meet customers’ issues head on.
 Salespeople can also use social listening to identify the needs of their prospects and provide help in order to establish themselves as a trusted resource (see Social Selling).

 Social selling refers to a brand’s ability to engage potential customers on social media by answering questions, providing informative content, and resolving other issues, and in turn helping to move them along the sales funnel.
 Social selling is typically done on a one-on-one, salesperson-to-prospect basis.